What is Impact Investing?

 Impact investments seek to generate social and environmental impact alongside a financial return.
 A hallmark of impact investing is the commitment of the investor to measure and report the social and environmental performance and progress of underlying investments (See: www.thegiin.org).

 The major foci for impact investments currently are housing, microfinance, energy, financial services, and food and agriculture but there is rapid growth and innovation in other sectors such as climate adaptation, healthcare, and education.

 As Judith Rodin and Margot Brandenburg note in their seminal book “The Power of Impact investing” (Wharton, 2014), “impact investors are members of a diverse community or individuals and organizations, all of which want to tap into the power of business models to provide new solutions to social and environmental problems.”

-Impact investing complements other funding sources, but also brings a strong discipline to social and environmental project design through its emphasis on measuring and tracking impact and fiscal performance.
-Impact investments by definition place an equal emphasis on investment and impact performance and that provides significant opportunities to measure, learn/adapt, and improve.
+Impact investment complements other funding sources and brings a strong discipline to social and environmental project design through its emphasis on measuring and tracking impact and fiscal performance.
+Impact investments by definition place an equal emphasis on investment and impact performance and that provides significant opportunities to innovate, measure, learn/adapt, and improve.